 - Ur-Example: Kumbakarna, from the ancient Indian epic Ramayana.
 He was a giant demon prince who was cursed by the god Indra to sleep for six months of each year, and was cursed with death if he was woken during that sleep.
 His brother, the demon-king Ravana, woke him so he could help turn the tide of a decisive battle.
 It was working for a while, but then guess what happened.

-- In Steven Erickson and Ian C. Esslemont's shared Malazan universe, the whole world is a sleeping goddess, Burn, whom it would be a really bad idea to wake.
+- In Steven Erikson's and Ian Cameron Esslemont's shared Malazan universe, the whole world is a sleeping goddess, Burn, who dreams reality into being and whom it would be a really bad idea to wake.

 - This is a discussed trope in Through the Looking Glass.
 Alice talks with Tweedle Dee and Tweedle Dum about the Red King sleeping under a tree.
 The Tweedles suppose that he's dreaming their world.

 - In Jinx High by Mercedes Lackey, there's a Dangerous Sleeper under Tulsa, Oklahoma.

 - In Lord Dunsany's "The Gods of Pegana", the gods created the world, but Māna-Yood-Sushāī created the gods, and from this task he now rests, lulled by the endless drumming of Skarl the Drummer (who is technically not a god, despite having been created along with the gods).
 If Skarl were to cease drumming even for an instant, Māna-Yood-Sushāī would wake up, and his awakening would destroy the world and the gods.